Robert Rubin: Early career

 Rubin was an attorney at the firm of Cleary, Gottlieb, Steen & Hamilton in New York City from 1964 to 1966 before joining Goldman Sachs in 1966 as an associate in the risk arbitrage department.
 He later served as co-chief operating officer, and became co-senior partner and co-chairman in 1990.

 Rubin served as New York finance chairman for the Walter Mondale presidential campaign in 1984 and headed the host committee for the 1992 Democratic National Convention in New York.
 He served on the board of directors of the New York Stock Exchange, the U.S. Securities and Exchange Commission Market Oversight and Financial Services Advisory Committee, and advisory panels for New York Gov. Mario Cuomo and Mayor David Dinkins.

 Clinton administration

 From January 25, 1993, to January 10, 1995, Rubin served in the White House as Assistant to the President for Economic Policy.
 In that capacity, he directed the National Economic Council, which Bill Clinton created after winning the presidency.
 The National Economic Council, or NEC, enabled the White House to coordinate closely the workings of the Cabinet departments and agencies on policies ranging from budget and tax to international trade and alleviating poverty.
 The NEC coordinated policy recommendations going into the President's office, and monitored implementation of the decisions that came out.
 Robert S. Strauss credited Rubin with making the system work.
-"He's surely the only man or woman in America that I know who could make the NEC succeed," Strauss said in 1994.
-"Anyone else would have been a disruptive force, and the council wouldn't have worked."
+In 1994, Strauss said, "He's surely the only man or woman in America that I know who could make the NEC succeed ...
+Anyone else would have been a disruptive force, and the council wouldn't have worked."